tldr-pages/tldr/pages/common/tailscale.md

 # tailscale

-> The easiest and most secure way to use WireGuard and 2FA.
+> A private WireGuard network service.
 > More information: <https://tailscale.com>.

 - Connect to Tailscale: